melpre/server-fullstackapp/README.md

 ### The challenge

-Build a REST API using Node.js and Express to successfully connect to a MYSQL database Endpoint users should be able to:
+Build a REST API using Node.js and Express to successfully connect to a MYSQL databas.
+Endpoint users should be able to:
 - fetch data from api endpoint requests